Network+ N10-008 vs N10-007 – The Difference

 In terms of Network+ N10-008 vs N10-007 it is to be noted that since the N10-007 exam was launched, 5G cellular technology has arrived!
 It brings greatly increased speeds and supports more users during congested periods.
 Mobile downloads and data transfers will be quicker and more efficient.
 You will need to know all the technologies so do not focus on 5G alone.
 Do expect 5G to be represented on Network+ N10-008.
 Read questions carefully: Do not confuse 5G, a cellular technology with 5GHz, a WiFi frequency.

-So, this is our first “early bird” release on Network+ N10-008 vs N10-007 and the expected differences.
-We will add updates as we find out more so stay tuned.
+So, this is our first “early bird” release on Network+ N10-008.
+We will add updates to this post as appropriate so stay tuned!